project802/kunlun/README.md

-# Kunlun Keyboard Reverse Engineering
+# Kunlun Keyboard Repair and Upgrade

-This repository contains documentation based on reverse engineering the Kunlun keyboard from YDKB / KBDfans.
+This repository contains documentation for repairing and upgrading the Kunlun keyboard from YDKB / KBDfans.

 My Kunlun stopped functioning after one too many [ESD strikes](https://en.wikipedia.org/wiki/Electrostatic_discharge) approximately 3 years into ownership.
 The journey to create this documentation started because I wanted to bring my keyboard back to life, and there were no replacement parts.